Stewori/JyNI/README.md

 Parse and build functions `PyArg_ParseTuple()`, `PyArg_ParseTupleAndKeywords()`,
 `PyArg_Parse()`, `Py_BuildValue` and related work with format strings corresponding to built-in types that are already supported.
-Alternatively supported built-in types can be accessed via their C API functions.
+Alternatively, supported built-in types can be accessed via their C API functions.